Jet bundles on projective space II: Jet bundles and incidence complexes on the projective line

 Hence the complex $\wedge^\bullet E\otimes F^*$ equals the Koszul complex $K_\bullet(\underline{x})$ of the regular sequence $\underline{x}$.
 It is an exact complex since $\underline{x}$ is a regular sequence.

 \begin{example} The Koszul complex of a morphism of locally free sheaves.\end{example}

-The construction of the differential in the Koszul complex is intrinsic, hence we may generalize to morphisms of locally free sheaves.
+The construction of the differential in the Koszul complex of a map of modules is intrinsic, hence we may generalize to morphisms of locally free sheaves.
 Let $Y$ be an arbitrary scheme and let $\phi:\E\rightarrow \F$ be a map of locally free $\O_Y$-modules.
 Let

 be defined locally by